gagan-daka/guess-image-letter-game/README.md

 <br>

 <h1>IMAGE VELOCITY</h1>
-<p>Every time the user guessed the letter correctly, the number of hits was saved, basically it was done with a conditional (very simple) which, depending on how many images the user had guessed, the speed increased.<strong>Canvas was used to insert the image and apply said speed on X position</strong>.</p>
+<p>Every time the user guessed the letter correctly, the number of hits (totalImages) was saved, basically it was done with a conditional (very simple) which, depending on how many images the user had guessed, the speed increased.<strong>Canvas was used to insert the image and apply said speed on X position</strong>.</p>

 <h1>GAME OVER</h1>
-<p>Each time the image moved forward its X position was recorded, when the image touched the right side the game was over.
-To calculate when it would collide with the right side, it was manually tested at what moment the X position of the image touched the right side.</p>
+<p>Each time the image moved forward its X position was recorded, when the image touched the right side the game was over.All intervals are cleared</p>